jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-product-content-renderer/README.md

 > It is important to provide a distinct key for our product content renderer so that Liferay Commerce can distinguish the new renderer from others in the [product content renderer registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-content-web/src/main/java/com/liferay/commerce/product/content/web/internal/render/CPContentRendererRegistryImpl.java).
 Reusing a key that is already in use will override the existing associated renderer.
 >
 > The `order` property determines the ordering of renderers in the UI, from lowest to highest value.
-For example, the [SimpleCPContentRenderer](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-type-simple/src/main/java/com/liferay/commerce/product/type/simple/internal/SimpleCPContentRenderer.java) has this property set to the minimum integer value, so other renderers for Simple type products will appear after it in the list.
+For example, the [SimpleCPContentRenderer](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-type-simple/src/main/java/com/liferay/commerce/product/type/simple/internal/SimpleCPContentRenderer.java) has this property set to the minimum integer value, so other renderers for Simple type products will always appear after it in the list.
 >
 > The `type` property determines what type of product this renderer can be used for.
 In our example, we use a Simple type, so the renderer will appear under the Simple category in the UI.